solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Whiteboard design session/WDS student guide - Building the business migration case with Windows Server and SQL Server.md

 1. How will you migrate the on-premises workloads to Azure?

-2. What is the appropriate pricing tier for the workloads in Azure?

-3. How will you migrate the SQL Server workloads to Azure?
+2. How will you migrate the SQL Server workloads to Azure?

-4. How will you ensure as little downtime during the migration as possible?
+3. Which workloads should remain on-premises and which should be considered to be migrated at a later time?

-5. How will they reduce the burden of managing both on-premises and Azure workloads?
+4. How will they reduce the burden of managing both on-premises and Azure workloads?

 **Pricing**